frostyviking/frostyviking/README.md

 Sysadmin/network dude @ heart, started my route with tech/IT early 80s as a wee laddie.
 Love anything tech, innovative, games, -IT floats my boat as one might say.

 Fulltime employed and doing stuff on the side in my own business.
 Fulltime dad with my kids -a lot of work, so much love.

+If im not doing any of the above then im in the gym lifting heavy ass weights.
+Strong body, strong mind -keeps frustration levels below 9000.

 Stay frosty.